Wilner Piquant

-Wilner Piquant (born 4 December 1951) was a Haitian international footballer with Haitian club Violette A.C. and was part of the Haitian Squad at the World Cup in Germany in 1974.
+Wilner Piquant (born 4 December 1951) is a Haitian former international footballer with Haitian club Violette A.C. who was part of the Haitian Squad at the World Cup in Germany in 1974.
 He played as a goalkeeper.
 Piquent played in three 1978 World Cup qualifiers and six 1982 World Cup qualifiers, the last of these being a 1–1 draw with Mexico in the 1981 CONCACAF Championship in Tegucigalpa.
 In 1978, he played in the National Soccer League with Ottawa Tigers.